matomo-org/developer-documentation/docs/getting-started.md

 #### Implementing the API method

-Our new report will use real time visit data, so the first thing our API method must do is get it.
+Our new report will use realtime visit data, so the first thing our API method must do is get it.
 We'll use the **Live.getLastVisitsDetails** method:

     public function getLastVisitsByBrowser($idSite, $period, $date, $segment = false) {